-Salsa Roja is a cooked restaurant-style salsa made in the Instant Pot.
-It's healthy, delicious, and easy.
-Salsa Roja made at home beats the jarred salsa any day!
-An easy salsa recipe for parties, appetizers, or to use in other recipes.
+Instant Pot Salsa is a cooked restaurant-style salsa roja that's healthy, delicious, and easy.
+Salsa made at home beats the jarred salsa any day!
+This easy salsa recipe is perfect for parties, appetizers, or to use in other recipes.

 Instant Pot salsa roja is one of my favorite dips for these reasons, and it may become yours too!